OpenEvalProject/evals/manuscripts/elife-50561/v2/manuscript.md

 In order to define the expression pattern of miR-934, we analyzed a total of 58 small RNA-Seq libraries from various human tissues and cell samples (detailed in Supplementary file 4).
 The analysis confirmed a distinct expression signature for miR-934 which associates predominantly with neural tissues, particularly fetal cortical tissues (Figure 2e and Appendix 1—figure 1 for non-neural tissue assessment).
 Specifically, a recent study reported consistent expression of miR-934, even if at low levels, during cortical development at 16.5–19.5 gestational week (GW) (Nowakowski et al., 2018; Figure 2e).
 According to meta-analysis of available data, we attest that miR-934 expression is undetectable in the adult nervous system (Figure 2e).
 Moreover, in agreement with our results, there is no expression of miR-934 in publicly accessible miRNA data from samples of embryonic stem cells and differentiated neurons (Supplementary file 4 and Figure 2f).
 These findings further corroborated the tissue- and stage-specific expression of miR-934 and prompted us to investigate further its function.

-## miR-934 controls the balance between Pax6+ progenitors and DCX+ neuroblasts and affects the morphological transition of newly born neurons
+### miR-934 controls the balance between Pax6+ progenitors and DCX+ neuroblasts and affects the morphological transition of newly born neurons

 To gain insight into the physiological role of miR-934 in early human neural development, we examined the functional consequences of miR-934 modulation at the stage of neural induction of hESCs in vitro, using synthetic miRNA mimics or inhibitors to enhance mature miR-934 expression or block its function, respectively.
 Gain-of-function of miR-934 created a shift towards neurogenesis with the generation of an increased number of DCX+ neuroblasts/early neurons by 41.8% and a simultaneous reduction of PAX6+ progenitors by 39.4% (Figure 3a–d and quantification in Figure 3o,p).
 Conversely, inhibition of miR-934 action enhanced the number of PAX6+ precursors by 39.5%, while decreasing the levels of DCX+ neuroblasts/early neurons by 27.8% (Figure 3e–h and quantification in Figure 3q,r).
 This data suggests that miR-934 acts at the progenitor to neuroblast switch to promote differentiation.

 ![Figure 3.](https://cdn.elifesciences.org/articles/50561/elife-50561-fig3-v2.jpg)

 **Figure 3.:** (A–H) Representative confocal images of hESC-derived cultures at neural induction stage (DIV12) following immunolabeling for Pax6 (green) and Nestin (red) or for doublecortin (DCX, green), upon miR-934 overexpression or inhibition, as indicated.
 Cell nuclei were visualized with Hoechst (blue).
 Scale bar = 100 μm.
 (O, P) Overexpression of miR-934 resulted in a reduction of the percentage of PAX6+ progenitors out of all cells in culture (CT mimics: 100 ± 9.9 and miR934 mimics: 60.6 ± 9.2, p=0.04, n = 3) and an increase of the percentage DCX+ neuroblasts out of all cells in culture (CT mimics: 100 ± 6.1 and miR934 mimics: 141.8 ± 5.6, p=0.007, n = 3).
 (Q, R) Inhibition of miR-934 has the opposite effect (for PAX6+% cell quantification: CT inhibitors 100 ± 7.2 and miR934 inhibitors 139 ± 9.6, p=0.01, n = 5; for DCX+% cell quantification: CT mimics 100 ± 7.6 and miR934 inhibitors 72.2 ± 6.5, p=0.02, n = 5–6).
 (I–J, L–M) Representative confocal images following immunolabeling for DCX (green) and TUJ1 (red) of control cultures at neural induction (DIV12) or upon miR-934 inhibition.
 Scale bar = 100 μm.
 TUJ1+ cells in white insets in (J, M) are shown at higher magnification in (K, N), respectively.
 Scale bar = 50 μm.
 Measurements performed were based on TUJ1 expression: Inhibition of miR-934 during neural induction affects the morphology of newly-born neurons leading to (S) reduction of the length of the longest TUJ1+ neurite (μm): for control inhibitors (CT) 109.78 ± 14.
 2 vs. 54.53 ± 2.8 for miR-934 inhibitors; p=0.02, n = 4, 280 cells and (T) to decreased number of TUJ1+ neurons exhibiting a bipolar phenotype (% bipolar neurons over total neurons analyzed for control CT inhibitors: 55.9 ± 3.1 vs. 34.4 ± 1.1 for miR-934 inhibitors; p=0.003, n = 4, 160 cells).
-Bars and error bars represent mean values and the corresponding SEMs; 0.01<*p<0.05; 0.001<**p<0.01.Figure 3—source data 1.Figure 3—source data 2.
+Bars and error bars represent mean values and the corresponding SEMs; 0.01<*p<0.05; 0.001<**p<0.01.

 As neuronal birth and differentiation are tightly linked processes, we next assessed the effect of miR-934 on the morphology of newly born neurons.
 We evaluated the length of the longest βΙΙΙ-tubulin+ process as a measure of neurite outgrowth and the acquisition of a bipolar shape as an indication of neuronal morphological transition (Pinheiro et al., 2011).
 Measurements on DCX-positive neurons co-expressing the neuronal marker βIII-tubulin (TUJ1) revealed a 50% reduction in the length of the longest TUJ1+ neurite [Figure 3i–n,s; p=0.02], and a 40% decrease in TUJ1+ bipolar cells (Figure 3i–n,t; p=0.003) due to miR-934 inhibition.
 These results indicate that miR-934 controls neuronal birth and influences tightly linked differentiation processes in newborn neurons.

-## The mRNA targets of miR-934 during neural induction are associated with progenitor proliferation and neuronal differentiation
+### The mRNA targets of miR-934 during neural induction are associated with progenitor proliferation and neuronal differentiation

 To locate mRNA targets of miR-934 we explored the RNA-seq data obtained upon transition from hESCs/iPSCs to NPCs, as well as a second set of RNA-seq data generated at the stage of neural induction of hESCs following sustained inhibition of miR-934 function via transduction with the miRZip lentivector-based anti-microRNA system.
 To identify miR-934 targets in each case, we integrated small RNA and RNA sequencing data using the algorithm presented in mirExTra v2 (Vlachos et al., 2016).
 Targets were detected using microT-CDS target prediction tool as the source of potential interactions (Paraskevopoulou et al., 2013; Supplementary file 5).